BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

     X join actors using (aid)

 **where X is the result of the first join**.
-This indicates that rows from the first join should be combined with rows from actors when they share the same aid.
+This indicates that rows from the first join should be combined with rows from actors **when they share the same aid**.
 Again, this has the effect of producing an intermediate table with one additional field, name.

 .. code:: SQL